Linaro/lava/doc/v2/dispatcher-design.rst

 running a test definition.
 However, anyone with access to the test image would still be able to obtain the private key.
 Keys generated on a per job basis would still be open for the lifetime of the test job itself, up to the job timeout specified.
-Whilst this could provide test writers with the ability to control the options and commands used to create the connection, any additional security is minimal and support for this has not been implemented, yet.
+While this could provide test writers with the ability to control the options and commands used to create the connection, any additional security is minimal and support for this has not been implemented, yet.